morph-l2/morph-doc/docs/build-on-morph/build-on-morph/1-difference-between-morph-and-ethereum.md

 ---

-There are a number of technical details that differ between Ethereum mainnet's EVM and Morph's modified design for a zkEVM.
-Below you can see those differences as they exist now.
+There are a number of technical details that differ between Ethereum EVM and Morph's opzkEVM.

-For open-source contributors and infrastructure builders, please contact our team for additional support.
+We prepared a list of these differences to let you better understand it.

 :::tip
 For the average Solidity developer, these details won't affect your development experience.